tumaer/SciML/_sources/preliminary_knowledge.md

 Exercises, and practicising the practical parts of the course require a basic handling of Python.

 > If you are an ardent believer of programming language X, we will not force you to use Python.
-Problem sets, as well as model solutions will only be provided in Python, but there is nothing keeping you from doing the exercises in e.g. Rust.
+Problem sets, as well as model solutions will only be provided in Python, but there is nothing keeping you from doing the exercises in e.g. Julia.

 ## Sources for Preliminary Reading in Case you Seek to Refresh your Memory